ArduCreate2/Create2-Library/README.md

 changes found in the Create 2.

-A more detailed description of our library, along with the associated API and download links for the library and the Create 2 Open Interface, can be found at http://math.hws.edu/Create2Library/.
+A more detailed description of our library, along with the associated API and download links for the library and the Create 2 Open Interface, can currently be found at http://lilleypad.net/projects/create2Library/.

 To install this library for use with Arduino, the unzipped folder will need to be renamed "Create2".
 Then, follow the official
 Arduino instructions for installing a library found here: http://www.arduino.cc/en/Hacking/Libraries.